eclipse-iceoryx/iceoryx/iceoryx_examples/benchmark_optional_and_expected/README.md

 ```

 If you compile it with our default cmake settings you would only compile it in
-release mode which is naturally faster than debug mode since it does not inject debug symbols.
+release mode which is naturally faster than debug mode since it does not inject debug symbols and uses optimization level `-O2`.

 This shell command on the other hand does compile the benchmark for all 4 optimization
 levels from `-O0` to `-O3` and prints the result for every level.